LeafAndLight/infinity-game-privacy/README.md

 ### 3.5 Technical and Analytics Data

-Infinity Game does **not** send separate analytics data (for example: IP address, country, FPS, detailed telemetry) to servers controlled by Leaf and Light Studios.
+Infinity Game does **not** send separate analytics data (for example: IP address, country, FPS, detailed telemetry) to servers controlled by Leaf and Light Studio.

 Any technical or analytics data collected by Meta related to your headset, device, or Meta account is handled under Meta’s own privacy policy and platform settings.